wetw0rk/Sickle/README.md

 ## Bad Character Identification

-Although not prevalent in 64bit exploits there may be times an exploit restricts certain characters from being used.
-This is where the pinpoint module shines as it directly shows the assembly instructions responsible for the identified bad character.
+Although less common in 64-bit exploits, there may be instances where an exploit restricts the use of certain characters.
+This is where the "pinpoint" module excels, as it directly identifies and highlights the assembly instructions responsible for the identified bad character(s).

 ![alt text](./docs/gifs/pinpoint.gif)

 # Module Based Design

-This tool was originally designed as a one big script, however as the tool evolved, I found myself needing to re-learn my code every update.
-As such, sickle now follows a modular approach with the goal being to implement new functionality as needed with minimal time spent re-learning sickles design.
+Originally, this tool started as a single large script.
+However, as it evolved, I found myself needing to re-learn the code with each update.
+To address this, Sickle now follows a modular approach, allowing for new functionality to be added with minimal time spent re-learning the tool’s design.

 ```
 $ sickle -l

   Shellcode                                                                        Description
   ---------                                                                        -----------
-  windows/x64/kernel_token_stealer                                                 Kernel token stealing shellcode (Windows x64)
+  windows/x64/kernel_token_stealer                                                 Kernel token stealing shellcode
-  windows/x64/kernel_sysret                                                        Kernel shellcode for returning to user-mode from kernel-mode
+  windows/x64/kernel_sysret                                                        Generic method of returning from kernel space to user space
   windows/x64/kernel_ace_edit                                                      Kernel shellcode to modify the _SECURITY_DESCRIPTOR of a process
-  windows/x64/shell_reverse_tcp                                                    TCP based reverse shell over IPV4 which returns an interactive cmd.exe session
+  windows/x64/shell_reverse_tcp                                                    A TCP-based reverse shell over IPv4 that provides an interactive cmd.exe session
-  windows/x86/kernel_token_stealer                                                 Kernel token stealing shellcode (Windows x86)
+  windows/x86/kernel_token_stealer                                                 Kernel token stealing shellcode
+  linux/aarch64/memfd_reflective_elf_tcp                                           TCP-based reflective ELF loader over IPV4 which executes an ELF from a remote server
-  linux/aarch64/shell_reverse_tcp                                                  TCP based reverse shell over IPV4 which returns an interactive /bin/sh session (Linux AARCH64)
+  linux/aarch64/shell_reverse_tcp                                                  TCP-based reverse shell over IPV4 that provides an interactive /bin/sh session
+  linux/x64/memfd_reflective_elf_tcp                                               TCP-based reflective ELF loader over IPV4 which executes an ELF from a remote server
-  linux/x86/shell_reverse_tcp                                                      TCP based reverse shell over IPV4 which returns an interactive /bin/sh session (Linux x86)
+  linux/x86/shell_reverse_tcp                                                      TCP-based reverse shell over IPV4 that provides an interactive /bin/sh session

   Modules             Description
   -------             -----------
   asm_shell           Interactive assembler and disassembler
   disassemble         Simple linear disassembler for multiple architectures
-  diff                Bytecode diffing too for comparing two binaries (or shellcode)
+  diff                Bytecode diffing module for comparing two binaries (or shellcode)
-  format              Converts bytecode into a respective format
+  format              Converts bytecode into a respective format (activated anytime '-f' is used)
-  run                 Wrapper used for executing bytecode
+  run                 Wrapper used for executing bytecode (shellcode)
-  badchar             Generates bad characters for bad character validation
+  badchar             Produces a set of all potential invalid characters for validation purposes
-  pinpoint            Highlight bad characters within a disassembly to id bad characters
+  pinpoint            Highlights opcodes within a disassembly to identify instructions responsible for bad characters

   Format              Description
   ------              -----------